EgorGorokhov-EG/ChessGame/README.md

 # ChessGame
 Simple chess game made for learning basics of Scala.
-WIP, definitely bugs possible
+WIP, definitely contains bugs

 ## Board and figures
 For now board looks like this: